docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Simulates the occurrence of an event in this target.
 A script can create an event object for a specific event, using ScriptUI.events.events.createEvent(), and pass it to this method to start the event propagation for the event.
-Returns false if any of the registered listeners that handled the event called the event object’s preventDefault() method, true otherwise. find() listObj.find(text)
+Returns false if any of the registered listeners that handled the event called the event object's preventDefault() method, true otherwise. find() listObj.find(text)